edtechre/pybroker/docs/index.rst

 Some of PyBroker's key features are:

-* Easy reuse of trading rules and models across multiple tickers.
+* Easy reuse of trading rules and models across multiple instruments.
 * Model training and backtesting using `Walkforward Analysis <https://www.youtube.com/watch?v=WBZ_Vv-iMv4>`_.
-* Extensive coverage of trading metrics, calculated out-of-sample.
+* Extensive coverage of trading metrics, which are calculated out-of-sample.
 * Robust performance metrics calculated with randomized `bootstrapping <https://en.wikipedia.org/wiki/Bootstrapping_(statistics)>`_.
 * Support for downloading historical data from `Alpaca <https://alpaca.markets/>`_.
 * Computing indicators in parallel for faster performance.